CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[MACHIAVELLI]: A benchmark of interactive scenarios used to evaluate ethical decision-making.
 *[AgentHarm]: A benchmark of malicious tasks used to evaluate safety and misuse resistance.
 *[SPA-BENCH]: A benchmark of smartphone tasks used to evaluate real-world mobile interaction capabilities.

+*[latent knowledge]: Information or capabilities present in a model but not readily apparent in its typical outputs.
+*[Latent knowledge]: Information or capabilities present in a model but not readily apparent in its typical outputs.
+*[externalized reasoning oversight]: Techniques that encourage models to reveal their reasoning steps in natural language.
+*[Externalized reasoning oversight]: Techniques that encourage models to reveal their reasoning steps in natural language.
+*[ERO]: Techniques that encourage models to reveal their reasoning steps in natural language.